juridiener/dotfiles-config/vim-sheets.md

   " = Return to the line where the cursor was before the latest jump.
   `` = Return to the cursor position before the latest jump (undo the jump)
   #(hash) = go to the next word in the cursor
+  ~ = toggle upper and lowercase at cursor position or selected text

 ## SEARCH
   /and the word to search